 So, considering those issues, what should a plan sponsor thinking about making a provider change do?
 Well, I would suggest you start early, allow plenty of time for slippage in schedule, and be open to the possibility of making a mid-year change instead.

-Partners can't have individual SEP plans, says IRS Partners or members of an LLC taxed as a partnership are considered employees for retirement plan purposes, and thus cannot have individual SEP plans, according to the IRS.
+Partners or members of an LLC taxed as a partnership are considered employees for retirement plan purposes, and thus cannot have individual SEP plans, according to the IRS.
 Only an employer can maintain and contribute to a SEP plan for its employees.

 The IRS notes that, in addition to the partners, the partnership's SEP plan must generally cover all employees who have: